 Ralf Schmälzle, Ph.D. is an Assistant Professor in the Department of Communication at Michigan State University.
-He is uniquely cross-trained in communication and psychologoy as well as in social, cognitive and affective neuroscience.
+He is uniquely cross-trained in communication and psychology as well as in cognitive neuroscience.
 His research focuses on brain responses to real-life messages in the domains of health communication and entertainment media.

 Ron Tamborini (Ph.D., Indiana University) is the Director of Doctoral Studies and a Professor in the Department of Communication at Michigan State University where he teaches courses in media process and methods of communication inquiry.